prakol16/CS166-final-project-bloomier-filters/index.md

 an ordinary *Bloom filter*.
 Roughly speaking, a Bloom filter probabilistically determines whether a particular item is in a precomputed set using a hash function.
 This article won't assume knowledge of Bloom filters, but you should definitely check them out.
-When $$R > 1$$, what we want is not to query set membership, but to lookup the book in a map.
+When $$R > 1$$, what we want is not to store a set but to store a map.
 This generalization of Bloom filters is called the Bloomier filter.

 ## The Birthday Paradox, and Hash Collisions